zoenawar/crypto_prediction_RNNmodeling/README.md

 # Predicting cryptocurrency markets using subreddit sentiment analysis as a feature in RNN LSTM modeling
 This ongoing project was my capstone for my General Assembly Data Science Fellowship.
 It's a project I'm very excited about, and have many ideas to work with it moving forward.
-If you have any questions, feel free to reach out to me.
+If you have any questions feel free to reach out to me.

-#### -- Project Status: Active
+#### -- Project Status: Constant Work in Progress

 ## Objective
 The purpose of this project is modeling whether a specific crypto currency will go up, down, or stay stagnant in price on any given day (stagnant being between -1 and 1 percent change).
 While this model could be used in conjunction with other investing indicators and tools, it also provides a wealth of interesting analysis for how communities react to and influence crypto-currencies.